Sydney - Sydney Hotel - Travel Sydney - History Sydney

 Peter Carey was born in 1943 in Australia and lives in New York.
 He is the author of the highly acclaimed selection of short stories, The Fat Man in History, nine previous novels, Bliss, Illywhacker (shortlisted for the 1985 Booker Prize), Oscar and Lucinda (winner of the 1988 Booker Prize), The Tax Inspector, The Unusual Life of Tristan Smith, Jack Maggs (winner of the 1998 Commonwealth Writers Prize), True History of the Kelly Gang (winner of the 2001 Booker Prize), My Life as a Fake, Theft, a book for children, The Big Bazoohley, and a work of non-fiction, Wrong About Japan.

-A History Of Women In America
+A History Of The American Constitution

 Pictorial gift book guide to Sydney and surrounds.